Have you ever been in pain? None of you, I’m sure, would say a no.

 Pain Assessment in Personal Injury Using a Pain Scale

-Before pain assessment with a pain scale, it is important for the patient to bear in mind the application of the data derived from the process.
-When related to a personal injury lawsuit or insurance claim, a pain assessment report could turn out very crucial.
+Before pain assessment with a pain scale, it is important for the patient to bear in mind, the application of the data derived from the process.
+When related to a personal injury lawsuit or insurance claim, a pain level chart could turn out very crucial.

 Pain scale assessment would establish the credibility of the plaintiff in a personal injury lawsuit.
 The assessment report would be included in the claimant’s medical record which could act as proof in his personal injury claim.
 Pain assessment report would reflect the impact of the injury in the victim’s Activities of Daily Living (ADL).
 It is also possible that the pain assessment can affect the injury claim negatively when there is a contradiction or bias in the pain description process.